nikbearbrown/NanoLex/Data/NanoLex_1.md

 #### Relational Adjectives (Pertainyms):
  - **Supramolecular:** Pertaining to or denoting structures composed of multiple molecules held together by non-covalent bonds, a characteristic of many DNA nanotechnology applications.

-### Expanded Definition and Usage\nDNA-nanotechnology leverages the natural properties of DNA to create highly ordered and programmable structures.
+### Expanded Definition and Usage:
+DNA-nanotechnology leverages the natural properties of DNA to create highly ordered and programmable structures.
 This allows for the development of devices and systems where DNA serves not just as a medium for genetic information, but as a versatile material for constructing complex nanostructures with diverse functionalities including shape-shifting capabilities, interactive molecular components, and tiles that can hybridize at precise angles and orientations.
 The implications for this technology are vast, potentially leading to breakthroughs in targeted therapy, where DNA nanostructures can deliver drugs directly to cancer cells, and in diagnostics, where highly sensitive and specific biosensors can detect minute quantities of pathogens or biomarkers.